 Halloween cookies are a great project to help kids (and adults) get excited about the last day of October festivities.
-I have quite a few ideas to share!
+Here are a few spooky and sweet cookie decorating ideas!

 Halloween Cookies – Decorating Ideas